kastriot96/parcellab-frontend-assignment/DECISIONS.md

 5. **FR-006 Clearly show the user the current status and the next action (for them or the carrier)**
    Ensures the user knows both the current order status and the next step.

+6. **FR-003 — Optional ZIP input to disclose additional order and tracking information**
+   Focused on giving users the ability to unlock full tracking details using a ZIP code.
+   If the ZIP is not provided, only partial information is shown (latest checkpoint and basic order info).

 ## Design Decisions as bullet points

 **DEF-002 — Orders with two tracking numbers show only one tracking timeline**